1st Edition

 Biography

 Brian McDonough is Course Leader of Sociology at Solent University, UK.
 His research specialises in work and the body, human expertise, and the use of information and communication technologies in the workplace.
-He is author of Flying Aeroplanes and Other Sociological Tales: An Introduction to Sociology and Research Methods (Routledge, 2021) and co-author of Social Problems in the UK (Routledge, 2015) and Universal Basic Income (Routledge, 2020).
-He has also published on commercial pilot expertise in journals such as Qualitative Research, using Heideggarian and Merleau-Pontian philosophy to understand the role of the working body, and how AI and other technologies impacts workers in aviation settings.
+He is author of Flying Aeroplanes and Other Sociological Tales: An Introduction to Sociology and Research Methods (Routledge, 2021), co-author of Universal Basic Income (Routledge, 2020), and co-author of Social Problems in the UK (Routledge, 2015).
+He has also published on commercial pilot expertise in journals such as Qualitative Research, using Heideggarian and Merleau-Pontian philosophy to understand the role of the working body, and how AI and other technologies impact workers in aviation settings.

 “This welcome text offers many insights into recent changes in work and employment.
 Its approach is global and local, using case studies to great effect to illustrate key arguments.
 Its focus on developments that have so far received little attention will be invaluable for both students and specialists.”